Tinram/Go-Notes/README.md

 ### defer

 + deferred function executed when containing function exits
-+ args for defer evaluated when defer statement is evaluated (not when function executes)
++ arguments for defer evaluated when defer statement is evaluated (not when function executes)
 + multiple defers executed in reverse order (LIFO)